 Foods with bitter flavors have played an important role in nutritional medicine and naturopathy for centuries.
-Saint Hildegard of Bingen regularly employed bitter foods and flavors within the framework of her monastic medicine, particularly via herbal tinctures.
+Saint Hildegard of Bingen regularly employed bitter tasting foods and bitters within the framework of her monastic medicine, particularly via herbal tinctures.

 Today we know that humans possess five primary taste receptors: bitter, sweet, sour, salty, and “umami” (savory).
 Our perception of taste contributes to important biological functions for us.
 On the one hand, taste controls our food selection process and governs nutritional behavior.
 On the other hand, the foods we choose can have significant and lasting effects on our metabolism.